Leslie Coleman: Agricultural education, research, and outreach

 Coleman showed a keen interest in matters of policy and administration from an early period.
 In 1918, Coleman spoke at the Mysore Economic Conference on the Japanese approach to consolidation of small farmer holdings to reduce wastage of land for boundaries and noted that such an idea would be difficult to implement in India due to the Hindu laws of inheritance.
+He examined the kinds of changes in Indian agriculture that could be easily mediated and accepted by Indian farmers in the longer term.
+He pointed out that spreading good practices and efficient instruments from one region to another as an effective exercise and favoured the spread of selections of crop varieties to the use of hybrids.

 World War I

 From January 1919 to July, Coleman taught biology to Canadian army personnel returning from the First World War in a makeshift training centre in Ripon, Yorkshire.
 This six month course at the Khaki University was accepted by Canadian universities as equal to a full year of coursework.
 Coleman reflected on his experience in education in this setup in a Mysore University publication noting how the lack of a proper building hardly affected the aim of providing education.

 Sericulture and the Civil Veterinary Department

 In 1920 Coleman was given the added responsibility of administration of the department of sericulture (but moved back under the director of industries and commerce in 1923), the Civil Veterinary and Amrut Mahal Departments was also placed under the care of his department.
 In order to assist him, Coleman recruited fellow-Canadian Wilfred Davison as livestock expert in 1920.
 Davison however resigned in 1925.
 Coleman oversaw the establishment of the Mysore Serum Institute to produce rinderpest vaccine was established at Hebbal between 1927 and 1930.
 He helped organized better silk reeling techniques and oversaw the establishment of the Mysore Silk Filature.
 A cattle breeding farm was established at Parvatrayanakere, Ajjampura in 1929.